marshareb/marshareb.github.io/papers.md

 <h3><a class = "link-style" href="https://arxiv.org/abs/2211.01865">Deformative Magnetic Marked Length Spectrum Rigidity </a> [2022] </h3>
 <p> A generalization of Guillemin-Kazhdan to the setting of magnetic flows.
 To appear in the Bulletin of the London Mathematical Society. </p>

-## Submitted

 <h3><a class = "link-style" href="https://arxiv.org/abs/2304.01372"> A positive proportion Livshits theorem (with Caleb Dilsavor)</a> [2023] </h3>
-<p> A generalization of the Livshits theorem using statistical information on orbits. </p>
+<p> A generalization of the Livshits theorem using statistical information on orbits.
+To appear in the Proceedings of the American Mathematical Society. </p>

 <h3> <a class= "link-style" href="https://arxiv.org/abs/2306.07444">Codazzi tensor fields in reductive homogeneous spaces (with Ivo Terek)</a> [2023] </h3>
-<p> An extension of results by d'Atri on Codazzi tensors in the setting of reductive homogeneous spaces. </p>
+<p> An extension of results by d'Atri on Codazzi tensors in the setting of reductive homogeneous spaces.
+To appear in Results in Mathematics. </p>

+## Submitted

 <h3><a class = "link-style" href="https://arxiv.org/abs/2309.10882"> A counterexample to marked length spectrum semi-rigidity (with Andrey Gogolev)</a> [2023] </h3>
 <p> Given a closed orientable negatively curved Riemannian surface, we show how to construct a perturbation such that each closed geodesic becomes longer, and yet there is no diffeomorphism which contracts every tangent vector. </p>